Huoper/oldforkCopy/README.md

 **Compatible with Jekyll 3.0 and up.**

-## What HPSTR brings to the table:
+## What HPSTR brings to the table.:

 * Modern and minimal design.
 * Responsive templates for post, page, and post index `_layouts`.
 Looks great on mobile, tablet, and desktop devices.